 When your vendor talks about SEO for Recruiting, what they really mean is that SEO for Recruiting is one of those terms that sounds really cool, even though they have no idea what the hell SEO for Recruiting actually means.
 Which is ironic, because they’re using excellent keyword… Continue

 Added by Matt Charney on November 22, 2013 at 4:30pm —

 While recruiting is ultimately a rewarding profession, it's one that comes with it's share of stress and frustration.
 Many recruiters shy away from contract staffing because they think it will only add to their stress.
 But in fact, contract staffing can help relieve many common causes of recruiter stress, including:

 - Unpredictable income.
 This is the number-one source of stress for many direct hire recruiters.
 No matter how many placements…

 Added by Debbie Fledderjohann on November 22, 2013 at 2:39pm —

 I read a ton of blogs, participate in a lot of Twitter chats (or as I call them, “pithy parties”) and listen in on a lot of presentations about trends in talent acquisition and HR technology.
-But what’s trendy among the industry “influencers” who need your company’s cash to keep the lights on don’t necessarily jibe with the stuff that… Continue
+But what’s trendy among the industry “influencers” who need your company’s cash to keep the lights on don’t necessarily jibe with the stuff… Continue

 Added by Matt Charney on November 21, 2013 at 10:58am —